andrico1234/graphcms-post-finisher/README.md

 )
 ```

 When we click our button now, the context changes.
-Any components that are consuming the context, like our `cardList` soon will, will rerender with the new data.
+Any components that are consuming the context will rerender with the new data.

 And finally, we need our `cardList` component to consume the context.
-Import the `FilterConsumer` component in the same way you imported the Provider.
+Import the `FilterConsumer` component in the same way you imported the provider.

-The `FilterConsumer` wraps around the component, and it also exposes the value via the render props pattern.
-I won't go into detail, but you can see it below:
+The `FilterConsumer` wraps around the component, and it also exposes the value via the render props pattern, which you can see below:

 ```
 <FilterConsumer>